mozman/ezdxf/docs/source/tutorials/radius_dimension.rst

 ``'EZ_RADIUS'`` default settings for to place text outside:

 =========== ==============================================================================================
-tmove       ``1`` to keep dim line with text, this is the best setting for text inside
+tmove       ``1`` to keep dim line with text, this is the best setting for text outside
-            to preserves appearance of the DIMENSION entity, if editing DIMENSION afterwards in BricsCAD or AutoCAD. dimtad      ``1`` to place text vertical above the dimension line
+            to preserve appearance of the DIMENSION entity, if editing afterwards in BricsCAD or AutoCAD. dimtad      ``1`` to place text vertical above the dimension line
 =========== ==============================================================================================